Tips to avoid common schemes on Valentine’s Day

 CHICOPEE, Mass.
-(WWLP) – People can fall for a scheme very easily on Valentine’s Day, whether you are buying someone a gift or if you are looking for a new date.
+(WWLP) – People can fall for a scheme very easily on Valentine’s Day, whether you are buying someone a gift or looking for a new date.

-This Valentine’s Day next Tuesday is going to be big, according to projections by the National Retail Federation, which says that consumer spending will reach nearly $26 billion, according to the Better Business Bureau (BBB).
+This Valentine’s Day, which falls on Tuesday, is going to be big, according to projections by the National Retail Federation, which says that consumer spending will reach nearly $26 billion, according to the Better Business Bureau (BBB).

 As you prepare to celebrate Valentine’s Day, there are a few common schemes that you need to be aware of.
 Whether you’re hoping for a new relationship or buying gifts for loved ones, beware of these schemes that are regularly reported to BBB: